-Why Building Student Confidence is Key to Their Success6 min read
+Why Building Student Confidence is Absolutely Essential6 min read

 My students once had a project where they created presentations based on interviews they conducted with people they considered heroes.
 These presentations would be displayed at a public event at the local library, and one of the components was creating a podcast telling the hero’s story.
 For this project, I required students to work on tasks that are new to them, attempting to stretch them and teach adaptability..
 One student named Drew was given the podcast task, and begged me to let him work on something else.
 He said he hated working with computers and had no idea how to record and edit a podcast.

 I saw this as the perfect opportunity for him to learn and adapt.
 Therefore, I required Drew to keep the podcast role, and to let me know if he needed any help.

 A couple times throughout the project, I sat with Drew and showed him a few basics to editing audio and directed him towards Youtube tutorials.
 I believed he was equipped to complete his tasks for his group.

 On the day of the presentation when I had students set up their work at the library for the event, Drew’s group was missing the podcast, and Drew was suspiciously absent from school that day.
 The show went on without him and that group’s podcast was missing from the presentation.